ryoliver-lab/oliver-yanco-et-al-2025/README.md

 ### Part 1: Data Prep

 **R scripts:** `src/workflow/part1_data_prep`

 **SLURM scripts:** `src/hpc/part1*.sh`

-- Build database of wildlife movement data for 37 bird and mammal species pulled from [Movebank]((https://www.movebank.org/cms/movebank-main)) studies.
+- Build database of wildlife movement data for 37 bird and mammal species pulled from [Movebank](https://www.movebank.org/cms/movebank-main) studies.
-  - Data are stored as a [mosey_db](https://github.com/benscarlson/mosey_db), a SQLite relational database built to store data from [Movebank](www.movebank.org).
+  - Data are stored as a [mosey_db](https://github.com/benscarlson/mosey_db), a SQLite relational database built to store data from Movebank.
-  - [This repository release](https://github.com/julietcohen/mosey_db/releases/tag/v1.0.0) includes the forked `mosey_db` code used to build the database used as input for this repository's workflow.
+  - [This repository release](https://github.com/julietcohen/mosey_db/releases/tag/v1.0.0) includes the forked `mosey_db` code used to build the animal movement database used as input for this repository's workflow part1.
 - Subset wildlife movement data to region and time period of interest.
 - Annotate database with environmental layers for temperature, NDVI, and elevation.
 - Annotate database with human mobility using daily mobile device counts.
 - Annotate database with landscape modification based on a multi-year aggregated metric of anthropogenic modification.
 - Filter database for analysis minimum criteria.
 - Clean database, including removing outlier events.
-- Produce utilization distributions via dynamic Brownian bridge movement models for each individual-week combination.
+- Estimate utilization distributions via dynamic Brownian bridge movement models for each individual-week combination.
-- Estimate environmental niche size based on the pooled variance of multidimensional hypervolumes of the environmental conditions.
+- Estimate environmental niche sizes based on the pooled variance of multidimensional hypervolumes of the environmental conditions.
+- Execute niche breadth sensitivity analysis.
+- Calculate fix rate per species.

 ### Part 2: Modeling

 Use tabular niche and space use estimations for each individual-week as input to species-specific Bayesian mixed effects models across all species.

 **R scripts:** `src/workflow/part2_modeling`

 **SLURM scripts:** `src/hpc/part2*.sh`

 - Fit space use interactive and additive models.
 - Fit niche interactive and additive models.
-- Fit intra-individual interactive and additive models for individuals with data in both 2019 and 2020.
+- Fit intra-individual interactive and additive models for individuals with sufficient data in both 2019 and 2020.
-- Select interactive or additive models based on significance.
+- Select interactive or additive models based on significance and produce model summaries.
-- Produce model summaries and plot results.

 ### Part 3: Figures

 **R scripts:** `src/workflow/part3_figures`

 **SLURM scripts:** `src/hpc/part3*.sh`

+- Summarize model effects from single species models.
 - Wildlife responses to the major components of human activity across the United States (Fig 1)
 - Interacting effects of human activities on wildlife’s use of geographic and environmental space (Fig 2)
 - Plastic behavioral responses to human mobility (Fig 3)
 - Combined impact of human activities on wildlife use of geographic and environmental space (Fig 4)
 - Relationship between weekly area size and weekly sample size (Fig S1)
-- Niche breadth subsample sizes (Fig S2)
+- Plot niche breadth subsample sizes (Fig S2)
-- Fix rate median per species (Table S2)
+-  (Table S2)
 - Posterior distributions of species-specific estimates (Figs S3 and S4):
   - effect of human mobility on area size
   - interactive effect of human modification and human mobility on area size